HanleyKingston/SHARP_portfolio/README.md

 **Outputs**
 log file of trait counts in each subsampled set
 subtype-specific lists of sequences to include in each subsampled set (hereafter called "subsampled_sequence_lists")
-### 7. reformatting_and_BEAST_inputs.Rmd (steps 3.1 through 4.3)
-renames previously published sequences
-filters fasta files for each subtype
-(Note: this script actually contains steps to be run at different time-point and needs to be separated into multiple scripts)
-**Inputs**
-combined metadata
-**Outputs**
-subtype-specific fasta files
 ### 8. reformatting_and_BEAST_inputs.Rmd (step 9)
 Extracts subsampled fasta files and metadata formatted for BEAST.
 Unlike for ML ASR, where a single tree is built and then subsampled, ASR in BEAST is conducted concurrent to tree-building.
 Therefore, all data must be pre-subsampled.
 (Note: this script actually contains steps to be run at different time-point and needs to be separated into multiple scripts)